bamirny/drrty/README.md

   If this fails, you will need to correct your installation.

-* Move to where you unpacked the microc source:
+* Move to where you unpacked the drrty source:

-  cd microc
+  cd drrty

 * Invoke docker